ip69719/ci-portfolio-five/README.md

 ## ML Business Case
 * We want a ML model to predict if a cherry leaf has powdery mildew or not, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.
 * Our  desired outcome is provide Farmy & Foods with a faster and reliable solution for detecting powdery mildew on cherry leaves.
-* The model success metrics are
+* The model success metrics are:
 	* We agreed with the client a degree of 97% accuracy on the test set.
+* The model output is defined as a flag, indicating if the cherry leaf has powdery mildew and the associated probability of being infected or not.
+An employee will upload the picture to the App.
+The prediction is made on the fly (not in batches).

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.